patrickpiedad/patrickpiedad/README.md

 I'm an American software developer, living in Bavaria, Germany.

+🌱 I’m currently learning advanced JavaScript concepts and backend development fundamentals.

+🔭 I’m currently working on expanding my network with people in the tech industry, both local to Germany AND abroad!

 💬 Ask me about what I can bring to your team!

 ## Tech Things I Like